 0 Total Credits

 - After passing qualifiers, students are required to successfully complete the candidacy examination to demonstrate readiness for preliminary research in a chosen field of study.
-This exam requires the acceptance of a professional paper by a peer-reviewed conference or journal that is deemed acceptable to the student's advisory committee as a major contribution to student's area of research.
+This exam requires the acceptance of a first-author professional paper by a peer-reviewed conference or journal that is deemed acceptable to the student's advisory committee as a major contribution to student's area of research.
 Candidacy is normally taken near the completion of required course work and must be passed before registering for doctoral dissertation hours (XXX 7980).
 Continuous enrollment in at least 3 hours of doctoral dissertation hours is required once a student starts taking 7980 credits.
 The candidacy status change form and any associated paperwork (advisory committee form, program of study, etc.) must be submitted for processing by the last day of classes of the semester prior to enrolling in dissertation credits.
 In order to start taking dissertation hours you must be within 57 credit hours.

 Admission to Candidacy